 Cork Simon Community is a charitable organisation established to alleviate homelessness and the problems associated with homelessness.
+The registered number of the company is 42511.

 Cork Simon Community is a company limited by guarantee in the Republic of Ireland.
 The address of its registered office is 14 Cove Street, Cork.